Open to the Public

 Travel exactly two miles on Lambert’s Cove Road.
 You will pass black mailboxes numbered 340 & 341on the right, and a large field on the left just prior to the entrance to the Hoft Farm.

 After our mailbox #74, turn left at large open entrance along a low stone wall and drive on sandy driveway past an old gate post and through the field.
-We recently put up a tan colored sign for the Hoft Farm Field Station.
+A tan colored sign indicates the Hoft Farm Field Station.

 There will be taxi drivers at the ferry landings in Oak Bluffs and Vineyard Haven.
 Tell them to drive to Lower Lambert’s Cove Road, turn right and drive exactly two miles on Lambert’s Cove Road (you will pass a large field on the left just prior to the entrance to the Hoft Farm).